1RED7A/Better-Saving/about.md

 ---

-## How to Use

-1. Install the mod — it works out of the box with safe defaults.
-2. Open the mod settings and take a look around.
-3. **Android users:** use the exit button in the main menu; it saves automatically before closing, no extra steps needed.
-4. Adjust the save interval, backup options, and notifications to your taste.
-5. Use the **Save Now** button in the settings whenever you want to save immediately.
-6. If needed, open **Manage Backups** to restore a previous save.

-That’s really it.
-The mod runs quietly in the background and handles the rest.

----

 ## Good to Know

 - **The mod will cause a brief freeze whenever a save happens** — be careful not to trigger too many saves too quickly.